Books Recommended by Connect2

 Wired for Love

 Tatkin provides a straightforward path for a healthy, happy marriage based on the best of neuroscience and couples work; this reading is a must.

 Top three tips: 1.
 Filled with examples of doing the right thing for your brain and each other.
 2. Rather than dig deeply into your emotional pasts, Tatkin focuses on the here and now.
 3. Create what he refers to as a “Couple Bubble.”
 Focus on getting your “Ambassadors” (ability to respond) online instead of your “Primitives” (reactive mode).
 What’s challenging: I can imagine some troubled couples wondering, “How do we get from here to there?” as you read this book.
 Baby steps.
 And in combination with other books on this list.

-Difficult Conversations, by the Harvard Negotiation Team, explains several invaluable concepts for couples.
+The Harvard Negotiation Team explains several invaluable concepts for couples.
 Top three tips: 1.
 Every interaction has emotional under currents and not attending to them is to your peril.
 2. What you say and do is intentional; yet the impact on your partner may be completely different than what you intended — the intention and impact both have to be addressed.
 3. People make meaning from all interactions, so whatever you say or do s/he will interpret that to mean [fill in the blank] — probably not what you intended.
 A very important book for couples.

 101 Things is a wonderful book to take on dates, read on the couch together, or grab for a few minutes during the day.
 Use this book to read together and share your thoughts and feelings on the topics.
 Since you need to spend time together and not talk about your kids, this book of wisdom offers a wide range of topics for you to consider — everything from sex, to money to power and more.